Coming very soon - Our new web site.

-Huw is the founder of Physical Education Primary Ltd. He was a senior Lecturer in PE at the University of the West of England [UWE] Bristol (1999 – 2013).
+Huw is the founder of Physical Education Primary Ltd. He worked as a primary school teacher for15 years, passionate about PE and school sport.
+From 1991 until 2013 he was a Senior Lecturer in PE at South Glamorgan Institue of Higher Education, Westhill College, Birmingham and the University of the West of England [UWE] Bristol (1999 – 2013).

 A BRIEF HISTORY OF PE PRIMARY

 PE Primary was founded in 2000.
 The company was started because we were, and remain passionate about children gaining access to high quality physical education and school sport.
 We are extremely proud that for 17 years PE Primary has continued to make a significant contribution to raising standards in PE in the primary sector.
 A key contributor to the company’s long and healthy evolution is the high level of mutual trust and respect that we have with schools.
 We have the highest professional standards in every aspect of our work.